TsubasaToida/motivation_tracker/README.md

 Overall, I think this game became a good learning experience for beginners in investment.

 This is the Final Project that I wrote.
+"Make A Fortune"
 --------

 import random